Alpha privative: Latin

+In Latin, the cognate prefix is in-, which leaves its traces in English words like invisible and inaccessible, and in its assimilated form in words like irresistible, irrelevant, irresponsible, illegitimate, illegal, illiterate.
+The prepositional prefix in- is unrelated.

 Germanic languages

 In English and other West Germanic languages, the cognate is un- (or on-).

 In North Germanic languages, the -n- has disappeared and Old Norse has ú- (e.g. ú-dáins-akr), Danish and Norwegian have u-, whereas Swedish uses o- (pronounced [u]), and Icelandic and Faroese use the related ó-.